-In the area of research, MedUni Vienna groups its competences in the five research clusters in an interdisciplinary way, reaching across departments.
+In the area of research, MedUni Vienna groups its competences in the five research clusters and research platforms in an interdisciplinary way, reaching across departments.

 The researchers at MedUni Vienna generate knowledge through their scientific work, which enduringly improves our health.
 The newest research results from clinical trials benefit, among others, the 670.000 patients treated at the Vienna General Hospital (AKH) every year, because MedUni Vienna closely combines fundamental research and clinical application.
 Due to its great medical usefulness this research and therapeutic approach called "translational research" is a central issue in the cooperation.